CANOPY TOURS & ROPES CHALLENGE COURSE

 A: We make group outings the highlight of the memories made while enjoying the beauty of the Great Smoky Mountains.
 Groups rates are available for groups of 10 or more.
 Advance reservations are required.
 Click on our Group Specials page for additional information.

 Q: What times are the Ropes Course available?
 Can I schedule it on the same day as my rafting/ziplining?

-A: The Ropes Course operates from 9 a.m. to 8 p.m. and it is in your best interest to schedule all activities on the same day in order to eliminate unnecessarily travel time.
+A: The Ropes Course operates from 9 a.m. to 8 p.m. every Tuesday, Wednesday, Thursday, and Saturday from Memorial Day to Labor Day.
+It is in your best interest to schedule all activities on the same day in order to eliminate unnecessarily travel time.
 Usually we can accommodate your preferred activity schedule.

 Q: Can I bring a camera on the Ropes Course?